StackVista/stackstate-docs/setup/install-stackstate/kots-install/kots_configuration_screen.md

 ![](/.gitbook/assets/kots-backup-azure.png)

 #### NFS
-NFS backup requires an NFS server's FQDN or IP-address, the NFS path to mount, and paths within the server for Elasticsearch and StackGraph backups.
+NFS backup requires the NFS server's FQDN or IP-address, the NFS path to mount and paths within the server for Elasticsearch and StackGraph backups.
 If needed low-level NFS parameters like *mount options* and *uid*/*gid* can be set.
 For this type of backup a Kubernetes persistent volume of type NFS is provisioned.

 ![](/.gitbook/assets/kots-backup-nfs.png)